codatio/codat-docs/docs/underwriting/uw-decision.md

 Only if all the thresholds are met or surpassed by the applicant, the loan request is automatically updated with an _Accepted_ status.
 Otherwise, the application is updated with a _Rejected_ status.
 We also cater for a scenario of programmatic errors that means a decision could not be made with a _UnderwritingFailure_ status.

+The thresholds that are set,
+how the metrics above become a decision

 :::

+1 This is our decisioning

+2 This is how we get the report / fetching that data

+3 This is how we get the decision

+# More resources

+now you have a simple working guide. now you do ui - next js - here s embedded underwriting model - here is a medium post blog post on underwriting with assess

 ## Recap